 - after school study support for literacy and numeracy on Wednesdays

 - specific intervention over a short period provided by specialised staff in the Inclusive Ed Room

 - specific intervention over longer periods by specialised staff in the Inclusive Ed Room

-Students on an NEP or whom show talents in curriculum areas are provided with specialised support led by our Inclusive Learning Support Leader and a team of specialised staff to provide and support learning opportunities which meet the needs of each student.
+Students with One Plans or whom show talents in curriculum areas are provided with specialised support led by our Inclusive Learning Support Leader and a team of specialised staff to provide and support learning opportunities which meet the needs of each student.